The Radical Roots of Craftivism

 Everyday people are using hands-on making as protest and community building right now:

 Knitting Nannas Against Gas - Australian grandmothers who knit at fracking sites, creating yellow and black items during protests against fossil fuel extraction.
-Their "knit-ins" bring attention to environmental concerns through an unexpected medium.
+They show up, they knit, and it works.

 Craftivism – Disability Studies Conference - Led by chronically ill and disabled crafters who create art addressing ableism, healthcare access, and disability rights.

-The Craftivist Collective - Founded by Sarah Corbett, uses small, handmade items like tiny cross-stitched messages to engage politicians and corporations in conversations about labor rights and ethical production.
+The Craftivist Collective - Founded by Sarah Corbett, sends tiny cross-stitched messages to politicians and CEOs in conversations about labor rights and ethical production.

 Social Justice Sewing Academy - Teaches young people from communities who have been marginalized to create quilt blocks that tell their stories and experiences with racism, violence, and inequality.